pafra/puppet-bash/README.markdown

-# bash #
+# bash Puppet Module #

-This is the bash module.
-It provides...
+Install the bash and manage the bash environment